Property Investment

 Now the city has a brand-new master-planned town centre in the works.

-Some parts (like the $22.7m library) are already open, but the full build is expected to run through to 2029.
+Some parts (like the $22.7 million library) are open, but the full build is expected to run through to 2029.

 It will have retail shops, a community centre, restaurants ... the works.